 Earache Remedies for Kids

-Since children are especially prone to ear infections, given smaller eustachian tubes, there are some medications on the market specifically for earaches in kids.
+Earaches in kids are more common given their smaller eustachian tubes.
+There are some medications on the market specifically for earaches in kids.
 Drugstores sell pain-relieving eardrops that can help your child feel better if their earache is due to a cold or flu, swimmer’s ear, or allergies.

 In addition, children’s formula acetaminophen or ibuprofen can be used as earache remedies to help ease discomfort from inflammation in kids 6 months or older.
 Be sure to consult your child’s pediatrician before giving NSAIDs and avoid aspirin for children under 16.